Sheldon tapestries: Design

 Numerous private houses were shown, often depicted in detail and indicating the building style of the house.
 Most had a connection with Sheldon’s family and friends and the Warwickshire tapestry included Coughton Court, home of Sheldon's wife, as well as the Sheldon properties in Weston, Skiltes and Beoley.
 Because of the overlap of geographical areas, each of the four tapestries was able to include Sheldon’s house in Weston which, unlike most of the other houses which were surrounded by fencing, was shown bordered by a hedge.

 Every tapestry had the arms of Queen Elizabeth in the upper left corner, a panel of text inspired by William Camden's Britannia in the upper right and a scale and dividers in the lower left corner.

 Each right-hand corner of the tapestry had a coat of arms, representing different generations of the Sheldon family.
 Gloucestershire shows the arms of Ralph Sheldon (d.
-1613) and Anne Throckmorton, Warwickshire shows those of Edward Sheldon (d.1643) and his wife Elizabeth Markham, while the simple Sheldon coat seen on Oxfordshire may represent their son William, born early in 1589.
+1613) and his wife Anne Throckmorton, Warwickshire shows those of their son Edward Sheldon (d.1643) and his wife Elizabeth Markham, while the simple Sheldon coat seen on Oxfordshire may represent their son William, born early in 1589.
 The Elizabethan Worcestershire tapestry lacks its right-hand side so that the arms are missing, but when it was woven a second time it showed those of William Sheldon (d.1570) and his wife Anne Willington.
 The 17th-century Oxfordshire map carries the arms of Ralph 'the Great' Sheldon and his wife Henrietta Maria Savage.

-Each tapestry was then surrounded by a decorated border approximately 18 in deep, which included representations of allegorical and classical figures as well as pieces of text referring to the county depicted.
-The orientation of the four tapestries is not the same.
-The tapestry maps of Worcestershire and Oxfordshire have north at the top, while Warwickshire and Gloucestershire were made with north to the left.
+Each tapestry was then surrounded by a decorated border approximately 18 inches (46 cms) deep, which included representations of allegorical and classical figures as well as pieces of text referring to the county depicted.
+The orientation of the four tapestries differs.
+Those of Worcestershire and Oxfordshire place north at the top, while Warwickshire and Gloucestershire place north to the left.